-Lloyd International Honors College offers Honors Seminar courses for the International Honors Program, typically at the 100- and 200-levels.
+Lloyd International Honors College offers Honors Seminar courses for the Global and International Honors Programs, typically at the 100- and 200-levels.
 Most of these courses, which bear the prefix HSS, satisfy UNCG General Education requirements and are cross-disciplinary in nature.
 Honors seminars tend to have significant international and/or global perspectives incorporated in their content.
 All new Honors College Seminars will now also include an Honors College Student Learning Outcome (SLO): “HC SLO: Build critical oral communication skills using creative pedagogies and modes of learning that incorporate performance, improvisation, and play as part of developing social and emotional intelligence for greater global competency.”

 Lloyd International Honors College is always looking for faculty to teach Honors seminars.
 This is a wonderful way for faculty to work with high quality students, teach topics of interest to the faculty member that cannot be offered within their department, or to experiment with new courses based on innovative subject matter or teaching methods.
 If you or any of your colleagues are interested in teaching an Honors Seminar, please contact your department head (or dean) and the Dean of Lloyd International Honors College.
 Funds are available to reimburse the home department or school so that you can teach an Honors seminar.